-We detected 241 customers using Alation and 23 companies that churned or ended their trial.
-The most common industry is Financial Services (13%) and the most common company size is 10,001+ employees (33%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We detected 242 customers using Alation and 27 companies that churned.
+The most common industry is Financial Services (13%) and the most common company size is 10,001+ employees (32%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Source: Analysis of 100 job postings that mention Alation